 Going back to school to get an advanced degree can seem like a major challenge, especially after a long hiatus.
 In recent years, there has been an uptick in continuing education student enrollment, with numbers for students looking to study for an MBA or another advanced degree sharply rising.

 If you decide to pursue a graduate degree, you will be in good company.
 With a competitive job market, it helps to have all the tools you need to succeed in today’s marketplace.

 One of the latest higher education trends is in online education.
 Many students find the flexible scheduling, ease of use and affordability an attractive option for returning to coursework.

-Still others pursing graduate education prefer to attend classes at brick and mortar institutions.
+Still, others pursuing graduate education prefer to attend classes at brick and mortar institutions.
 These colleges offer a traditional classroom setting with personal instruction and peer interaction.
 While both online classes and traditional classrooms offer a quality education, the newest trend has been in online coursework for continuing education students.